 Some gas clouds are relatively cool, so gravity gradually concentrates the gas into smaller and smaller areas.
 Initially, the gas cloud does not heat up very much, so gravity exerts greater influence.
 Heat mas a more difficult time radiating away from the center of this contracting mass because the concentrated gas becomes less transparent.
-The concentrated gas then becomes a protostar.
-This is an area where an actual star is likely to form.
+The concentrated gas then becomes a protostar from which a real star is likely to form.

-The heat from a protostar is radiated away from the surface even as gravity pulls the mass into a smaller and smaller volume producing more and more hear in the center.
-While the heat at the surface of the protostar will radiate away, heat becomes trapped in its center.
-The forming star cannot generate heat fast enough to counter gravity as its surface continues to radiate away heat.
+The heat from a protostar is radiated from the surface as gravity pulls the star’s mass to a smaller volume.
+As the star gets smaller, it generates more heat in the center.
+The heat at the surface of the protostar will radiate away, while heat becomes trapped in its center.
+The forming star cannot generate heat fast enough to counter gravity as its surface radiates heat.

 Larger Protostars Turn Into Stars

-The increasing heat at the center of a protostar will eventually reach the amount necessary to cause nuclear fusion to begin.
-At this point, the protostar will become an actual star as hydrogen is fused into helium to release tremendous amounts of energy.
-At this point, the star will likely expand due to the tremendous heat from fusion.
-A new equilibrium will be reached between gravitational force and heat, with this new equilibrium lasting for millions if not billions of years.
-The star now has a stable core temperature fusing hydrogen into helium, constant surface temperature, luminosity, and color.
+The increasing heat at the center of a protostar will eventually reach the amount necessary to cause nuclear fusion to begin if it is massive enough.
+At this point, the protostar will become a real star as hydrogen is fused into helium releasing tremendous amounts of energy.
+At this point, the star will likely expand due to the immense heat from fusion.
+Gravitational force and heat reach a new equilibrium lasting for millions if not billions of years.
+The star develops a stable core temperature fusing hydrogen into helium, constant surface temperature, luminosity, and color.
 It is now a main sequence “dwarf” star and will main in this state for as long as conditions which the balance between gravity and hear continue.

 For a protostar to turn into an actual star, it needs to have enough mass so that the gravitational pull inward will heat its core to a high enough temperature for fusion to occur.
-The protostar needs to have at least 8 percent of the sun’s mass for this to occur.
-Otherwise, it will never generate enough heat for nuclear fusion proton0proton chain reaction.
+The protostar needs to have at least 8 percent of the sun’s mass for this to happen.
+Otherwise, it will never generate enough heat for nuclear fusion proton-proton chain reaction.